Photo by age fotostock

-Absolutely shocking: The Colosseum is considered a top Rome attraction.
-But no matter how many postcards you've seen of the iconic ruin, you just don't get it until you pass beneath the crumbling arches.
-Built by Emperor Vespasian in 72 A.D., the huge amphitheater held 50,000 spectators and opened with 100 days of brutal spectacles like gladiator combat and animal fights.
+No matter how many postcards you've seen of Rome's iconic Colosseum, you just don't get it until you pass beneath the crumbling arches.
+Built by Emperor Vespasian in 72 C.E., the huge amphitheater held 50,000 spectators and opened with 100 days of brutal spectacles like gladiator combat and animal fights.
 The Colosseum was used for four centuries, and now you can tour the ruins.
-Walk through the Hypogeum, an intricate series of tunnels and elevators originally used to transport animals, slaves, and gladiators to the performance above, or take a moonlit tour to have one of the world's most storied structures all to yourself.
+Walk through the Hypogeum, an intricate series of tunnels and elevators originally used to transport animals, slaves, and gladiators, to the performance above, or take a moonlit tour to have one of the world's most storied structures all to yourself.

 By Gillian Longworth McGuire, AFAR Local Expert